omkar086/safeio_Lib/README.md

-# safeio 📂 — Safe & Simple File Operations in Python
+# safeiofile 📂 — Safe & Simple File Operations in Python

-`safeio` is a minimal, cross-platform Python library designed to simplify and secure common file operations like reading, writing, appending, backing up, and log rotation.
+`safeiofile` is a minimal, cross-platform Python library designed to simplify and secure common file operations like reading, writing, appending, backing up, and log rotation.

 ---